AdobeDocs/experience-manager-65.en/help/sites-authoring/style-system.md

 * `path = "/mnt/overlay/cq/gui/components/authoring/dialog/style/tab_design/styletab"`
 * `sling:resourceType = "granite/ui/components/coral/foundation/include"`

 With the component configured, the styles configured by the page authors will be automatically inserted by AEM on the decoration element that AEM automatically wraps around every editable component.
-The component itself need not do anything else to make this happen.
+The component itself does not need to do anything else to make this happen.

 ### Enable Styles Tab in Edit Dialog {#enable-styles-tab-edit}